P4UL-M/pygame_easy_menu/README.md

 principal = Menu("principale",childs=["Play"])
 # you can also select a specific background for a menu
 second = Menu("second",background="myimage.png")

+menu_manager.actual_menu = principal #this will change the actual menu of your game, if your menu manager is running this attribute can't be empty.
 ```

 To edit the setup function of a menu you need to use the decorator set_setup add pass any function under it, the decorator will update the setup function automatically.